Rowida46/Campus-Recruitment/README.md

 ## Objective

-  Our goal is to predict whether a candidate will be placed or not.
+  Our goal is to predict whether a candidate will be hired or not.
 This is a classification problem and we will use KNN and SVM and compare how these perform individually.

 [Used Data Set](https://www.kaggle.com/aayushmishra1512/campus-recruitment-logistic-knn-svm/data)